jorge2412/DataLake2/Cloud Computing/Azure Functions/Session 2 - Hands On/Azure Functions HOL.md

     _Copying the subscription key to the clipboard_

-1. Rteurn to your Function App in the Azure Portal and click **Function app settings** in the lower-left corner of the function designer.
+1. Return to your Function App in the Azure Portal and click **Function app settings** in the lower-left corner of the function designer.

     ![Viewing Function App settings](Images/function-app-select-app-settings.png)